-The island nation of Cuba continues to grow in popularity with travellers from across the world, who flock here to discover the faded grandeur of a nation frozen in time by the political choices of its leaders.
+The island nation of Cuba continues to grow in popularity with travellers flocking here to relax on the beautiful beaches, drink rum, dance salsa, stay in an authentic casa particular with a Cuban family and discover the faded grandeur of a nation frozen in time by political forces.

 While there are many package deals available for well-off tourists looking to discover this unique holiday destination, for those who wish to explore for a little less, there are a few ways to do Cuba on a smaller budget.
 Travel experts recommend a daily budget of CUC$60 (same value as USD) if you want to travel on the cheap side of things.
 However, to stay within this limit, travellers will need to be savvy with their cash and their choices.
 Read on for some ideas on how to save money during your budget Cuban break!